THE MEMBERS OF CEEJAY FINANCE LIMITED

 VIGIL MECHANISM/WHISTLE BLOWER POLICY

-The Board during the year under report approved and adopted "VigilMechanism/Whistle Blower Policy" in the company.
-The Brief details of establishmentof this policy are provided in the Corporate Governance Report.
+The Company has adopted a "Vigil Mechanism/Whistle Blower Policy".
+The Briefdetails of establishment of this policy are provided in the Corporate Governance Report.

-In accordance with the Green Initiative the Company has been sending the AnnualReport/Notice of AGM in electronic mode to those Shareholders whose Email ids areregistered with the Company and/or the Depository Participants.
+In accordance with the 'Green Initiative' the Company has been sending the AnnualReport/Notice of AGM in electronic mode to those Shareholders whose Email ids areregistered with the Company and/or the Depository Participants.
 Your Directors arethankful to the Shareholders for actively participating in the Green Initiative.

 RISK MANAGEMENT POLICY

-The company was already having risk management system to identify evaluate andminimize the business risks.
-The company during the year had formalized the same byadopting Risk Management Policy.
+The Company was already having risk management system to identify evaluate andminimize the business risks.
+The Company during the year had formalized the same byadopting Risk Management Policy.
 This policy intends to identify evaluate monitor andminimize the identifiable risks in the organization.

 Remuneration to Managing Director

-The remuneration paid to managing Director is recommended by the Nomination andRemuneration Committee and approved by Board in the Board meeting subject to thesubsequent approval of the shareholders at the ensuing Annual General Meeting and suchother authorities as may be required.The remuneration is decided after considering various factors such as qualificationexperience performance responsibilities shouldered industry standards as well asfinancial position of the Company.
+The remuneration paid to Managing Director is recommended by the Nomination andRemuneration Committee and approved by Board of Directors and shareholders of the Company.The remuneration is decided after considering various factors such as qualificationexperience performance responsibilities shouldered industry standards as well asfinancial position of the Company.

 Remuneration to Non Executive Directors: